alexmedearis/OpenNearby/README.md

-StillOpen
+Still Open
 =========
-StillOpen is an app for iOS that shows you cafes, liquor stores, restaurants and diners that are nearby and still open.
+Still Open is an app for iOS that shows you cafes, liquor stores, restaurants and diners that are nearby and still open.

 Version
 -